MontpellierRessourcesImagerie/napari-tree-rings/_sources/measure.rst.txt

 +-------------------+----------------------------------------------------------------------------------------------------------------------------------------+
 | area_growth       | The area between the two ring boundaries that experiences growth over a year (except the cases of pith and bark).                      |
 +-------------------+----------------------------------------------------------------------------------------------------------------------------------------+

+- If you would like to add other measurements while running batch, you can modify `BatchSegmentTrunk.run` in the src/napari_tree_rings/image/process.py.
+There is an example of `area_growth` for you to see and refer to.